Updated 20th May in light of Step Three relaxations

-Organised sport is an exemption to the rule of six, and we are working closely with Christ Church Sport & Active Health to plan a safe return for some sports in the coming weeks.
+Organised sport is an exemption to the rule of six, and we are working closely with Christ Church Sport & Active Health to plan a safe return for more sports in the coming weeks.
 We will continue to communicate with club committees about what this will look like.
-In the meantime, clubs must not organise any training or informal sporting events outside of activity that is facilitated by Christ Church Students’ Union or Christ Church Sport & Active Health and properly risk assessed in line with NGB guidance.
+In the meantime, clubs must not organise any training or informal sporting events outside of activity that is facilitated or approved by Christ Church Students’ Union or Christ Church Sport & Active Health and properly risk assessed in line with NGB guidance.

 Virtual events can be fun, engaging and inclusive.
 See here for 101 ideas for exciting virtual events - Zoom quizzes are great, but there are many more things you could do to provide fun events for your members and keep your community thriving.